sirzzang/cs231n-study/Lecture/02-Image-Classification.md

- The task of image classification is basically that a computer system aware of predetermined fixed category labels looks into an image, and then assign that image one of those labels.
+ The *task* of image classification is basically that a computer system aware of predetermined fixed category labels **looks into an image**, and then **assign** that image **one of those labels**.
 Seems easy for human, but it's not that simple for a machine to do so.

  A computer cannot get holistic idea of what an image represents for.
 What computer recognizes is a gigantic grid of numbers  between 0 and 255, where each pixel is represented by 3 numbers giving the red, green and blue values(3 channels of RGB).
 This is where the problem of **semantic gap** kicks in.
 What the label means is basically semantic, but pixel values are numeric.